What this SEO checklist covers

 A CTA tells your users what they should do next.

-Every page should have a clear goal, like a newsletter sign-up or a sale.
+Every page should have a clear goal, like a newsletter sign-up, sale, or signup.
 Use action-oriented words to guide your visitors.
-A well-placed CTA transforms traffic into real business results.
+A well-placed CTA takes your users from just traffic to real business results.
 Make sure it stands out but fits naturally with the content.

 34. Cache service